UCD-Physics/Advanced-Lab-Website/content/docs/python/Python_HowTos/_index.md

 ---

-This section will provide a 'how-to' on many basic concepts in Python, Numpy, Scipy and Jupyter Notebooks, .
+This section will provide  'how-to's on many basic concepts in Python, Numpy, Scipy and Jupyter Notebooks.
 The aim of this is to provide a reference for anyone who needs reminding of how to do certain tasks in Python.